Alamishere/rag-2025-web/README.md

 Example: Ask a question: What is the book Night about?

 Answer:Based on the context provided, Night is a memoir by Elie Wiesel about...

+## Notes
+You must have access to Amazon Bedrock and be whitelisted for Claude 3.

+The modelId used for Claude 3.5 Sonnet is:

+makefile
+Copy
+Edit
+anthropic.claude-3-sonnet-20240229-v1:0
+Amazon Titan embedding model used:

+arduino
+Copy
+Edit
+amazon.titan-embed-text-v1
+If you get an AccessDeniedException, make sure your IAM permissions and Bedrock access are configured.